 This condition is known as presbyopia, and it continues to progress as we age.

-In recent years, laser vision correction has made it possible for millions of individuals who are nearsighted and farsighted to eliminate, or greatly reduce, their need for glasses and contacts.
+In recent years, laser eye surgery has made it possible for millions of individuals who are nearsighted and farsighted to eliminate, or greatly reduce, their need for glasses and contacts.
 Although laser vision correction can treat these conditions, it cannot correct presbyopia and restore the eye’s full range of vision.

 However, Clear Lens Exchange can improve your vision and provide a clearer focus at all distances – near, far, and in between.

 Clear Lens Exchange is a term used to describe presbyopic lens extraction with the insertion of a multifocal intraocular lens.
 The surgical techniques employed in this procedure have proven successful over many years of use.

 Your cornea (the outside part of the eye) and the eye’s natural lens (inside your eye) work together to focus light that comes into your eye.
 The lens, which is flexible when you are younger, becomes increasingly inflexible as you mature, often after you have passed the age of forty.
 Consequently, you have a difficult time focusing on objects.
 This condition is known as presbyopia.